-Q. Where is the pick-up location for children in the Tennis & Recreation camp?
+Q. Where is the day-end pick-up location for children in Tennis, French and Themed-Camps?

 Q. If camp days are missed due to illness or unforeseen circumstances, will a refund be provided?

-A. Every case is different, but generally refunds are not provided – missed camp days are made up on another week(s).
+A. Every case is different, but generally, refunds are not provided – missed camp days are made up on another available camp week.

 Q. What time can I pick up my children?

-A. The day camp ends at 4pm, and the official pick-up period is 4:15pm as there is a 15-minute transition period from 4 – 4:15pm from the last program area to the pick-up location.
+A. 4:15pm.
+Although the day camp ends at 4pm, the official pick-up time is 4:15pm as there is a 15-minute transition period from 4–4:15pm from the last program area of the day to the pick-up location.

-A. Sorry, we don’t offer childcare prior to the 8:30am start of camp.
+A. Sorry, Camp U of T Scarborough does not offer childcare service prior to the 8:30am camp start.

 A. Yes, we have Extended Care service for campers 6-12 years.
-Children are well-supervised by mature camp staff with volunteer support from 4:30-6pm.
-Note: Parents/Guardians that pick up campers registered for Extended Care after 6pm will be charged a dollar a minute.
+Children are in the supervision of mature camp staff with support from volunteers from 4:30pm-6pm.
+Note: Parents/Guardians that pick up children registered for Extended Care after 6pm will be charged a dollar a minute.
 Maximum charge for late-pick-up is $60.
 Parents/Guardians will be charged a dollar per minute for campers not registered for Extended Care picked up after 4:30pm.

-Q. I’m not sure if I want to place my child/ren on meal plan, can I opt to add that on later?
+Q. I am not sure if I want to place my child/ren on meal plan, can I opt to add it on later?

 A. Absolutely.
-Parents/Guardians just need to understand that meal plan registration must occur 12pm Friday the week prior to the registration week desired.
-Meal plan registration that occurs over the weekend or on Monday morning for the upcoming camp week session will not be accepted.
+Parents/Guardians just need to understand that meal plan registration must occur by 4pm Thursday the week prior to the registration week desired.
+Attempted meal plan registration over the weekend or on Monday morning for the upcoming camp week session will not be accepted.

-Q. I don’t want to purchase the weekly meal plan but I would like the option to pay for the meal plan on a specific day/s such as a “pizza day”, is this possible?
+Q. I do not want to purchase the weekly meal plan, but I would like the option to pay for the meal plan on a specific day/s such as a “pizza day”, is this possible?